 In British Columbia, there are two main health insurance plans: the Medical Service Plan (MSP) and PharmaCare.
 For those, who can not afford to pay the monthly MSP premium, there is Premium Assistance.

-Three main hospitals are serving Surrey.
-They are Surrey Memorial Hospital, Jim Pattison Outpatient Care and Surgery Centre, and Peace Arch Hospital.
+The three main hospitals serve Surrey residents: Surrey Memorial Hospital, Jim Pattison Outpatient Care and Surgery Centre, and Peace Arch Hospital.
 In case of an emergency call 9-1-1.
 This number is the same no matter where you live in Canada.
 For prescription drugs and some services that British Columbia Health does not cover, you can pay for additional health insurance plans.

 How to Find A Family Doctor In Surrey